stollander33/docs/docs/users/user_guide.md

 4. #### Upgrade your submodules (alternative to step 5)

 This step is only required if you upgraded RAPyDo to a new version, in this case you have to switch the version of all the submodules.

 To switch all your submodules to the new version:

 `rapydo init`

-This step will require some time since the new version will require new builds.
-You can skip the building phase here an postpone it on the next step by using the *no-build* flag (`rapydo init --no-build`)
+To build the container images based on the new version:

+`rapydo build -rf`